bralax/gradescope_autograder/README.md

 * A java source does not use ArrayLists
 * A java source does not have package declarations

+Picture Autograder
+* Two created pictures match within a specified margin

+Drawing Autograder
+* A java file matches a list of expected shapes
+* A java file creates the same shapes as a sample program
+* A java file creates an expected shape

 If you need another test, reach out and it could be added in the future.

 ## Autograder Structure